Skip to main content

 • The taper is a recovery window, not a fitness window.
 All adaptation has already happened; the taper just lets the body absorb the prior 12 weeks' work.[1]

 The taper is one of the most-debated parts of marathon training: too long and fitness slides; too short and the runner arrives over-fatigued.
 The published meta-analyses converge on a 2-week structure with a sharp volume reduction in the final week.
-Here is what the engine returns for a representative 80 km/week peak runner.
+This is the worked-case entry in the marathon-execution track of our race-prediction series: it applies the taper curve to one concrete high-volume runner.
+Here is what the engine returns for a representative 90 km/week peak runner.

 The scenario